rsm-gh/build-deb/README.md

                              - Gzip manuals.
                              - Delete: *.pyc, *~ (backup files), and files placed in the root directory "/".
 It will also delete the ".git" folder.
                      Optional:
-                             - Sign the package (If you have a GPG key in your root key ring, and your email is in the maintainer filed)
+                             - Sign the package (If you have a GPG key in your root key ring, and your email is in the maintainer filled)
                              - Install the package (only for Debian Packages)
                              - Use Global Variables (To replace, the date, program version, etc.. )
                              - Fill the size of the package in the control file.